 The design is expected to allow someone to travel from San Francisco to Los Angeles in 35 minutes .
 Yet perhaps the most interesting element of what Musk is doing is that he is changing the dynamic of the transportation industry for consumers.
 Those consumers are the same ones that would likely buy a Tesla.
 So what gives?

 Tesla Motors Inc (NASDAQ:TSLA) as a Technology Company…

 The reality is that Tesla Motors Inc (NASDAQ:TSLA) is more of a technology company as opposed to a car company the way that it operates.
 Technology moves a lot faster than the old school style of automotive engineering.
-Tesla Motors Inc (NASDAQ:TSLA), in effect, is akin to the Apple Inc. (NASDAQ:AAPL)
+Tesla Motors Inc (NASDAQ:TSLA), in effect, is akin to the Apple Inc. (NASDAQ:AAPL) of automobiles.